-FINANCIAL STATEMENTS
+CONSOLIDATED FINANCIAL STATEMENTS

-The audited financial statements and notes thereto in the Fund's Annual Report to Shareholders for the fiscal year ended on October 31, 2023, as filed with the Commission on January 8, 2024 (File No. 811-22761) (the "Annual Report"), are incorporated into this SAI by reference.
-The financial statements included in the Annual Report have been audited by Ernst & Young LLP, whose report thereon is also incorporated herein by reference.
+The audited financial statements, including the notes thereto, and the report of Ernst & Young LLP thereon, as included in the Fund's Annual Report to Shareholders for the fiscal year ended on October 31, 2023, as filed with the Commission on January 8, 2024 (File No. 817-22870) (the "Annual Report"), are hereby incorporated by reference into this SAI.
 No other parts of the Annual Report are incorporated by reference herein.
 Copies of the Annual Report may be obtained at no charge by calling the Fund at (855) 609-3680.